Cogmasters/concord/README.md

 ## Contributing

 All kinds of contributions are welcome, all we ask is to abide to our [guidelines](docs/CONTRIBUTING.md)!
 If you want to help but is unsure where to get started then our [Discord API Roadmap](docs/DISCORD_ROADMAP.md) is a good starting point.
-Check our [links][#Links] sections for more helpful information.
+Check our [links](#links) for more helpful information.

 ## Links